jmetev1/practice/html5/README.md

 ### Tasks

 > Feel free to do the tasks in any order you like.
+The two files you are interested in to implement these tasks are `public/index.html` & `public/index.js`.
+Feel free to add more files to the `public` folder if you need to.

 #### HTML/CSS